felixge/node-style-guide/Readme.md

 ## Use Semicolons

-According to [scientific research][hnsemicolons], the usage of semicolons is a core values of our community.
+According to [scientific research][hnsemicolons], the usage of semicolons is a core value of our community.
 Consider the points of [the opposition][], but be a traditionalist when it comes to abusing error correction mechanisms for cheap syntactic pleasures.